 Key takeaways

-We often think of criticism as a test of the other person’s maturity, but it is also a test of our ability to achieve two goals at once: maintaining standards and belonging.
+We often think of criticism as a test of the other person’s maturity, but it is also a test of our ability to maintain standards and a sense of belonging.

 For a practical experiment for this week: pick one feedback conversation you are avoiding, and write your opening in two sentences only.